 While none of the problems identified in the report came as much of a surprise, the unavailability of feminine hygiene products in some BOP facilities has garnered the most previous publicity, in numerous press accounts.
 It had also prompted members of Congress to introduce several bills to remedy that problem.

 The IG’s report also makes clear that it’s not just the correctional facilities contributing to the problems, but headquarters inattention must shoulder part of the blame as well.
 For example, BOP’s Women and Special Populations Branch is supposed to bring specialized expertise to BOP operations, but it is small (consisting only of an administrator and three other staff members) and tasked with dealing with the issues not just of women, but about half a dozen prison population groups.

 And although BOP now insists that staff in female correctional facilities receive training on women’s needs and issues, no similar requirement applies to BOP’s headquarters officials.
 BOP recently developed a process for checking on how well its facilities were complying with standards for female prisoners but hasn’t implemented the new process yet.

-The IG’s report also includes, as a case study, of BOP’s lax supervision of the Metropolitan Detention Center in Brooklyn, where it sent women inmates of the Danbury, Connecticut facility which served as the model for the prison depicted in the hit series “Orange is the New Black.”
-At the New York facility, multiple incidents of sexual abuse of inmates by officials led to convictions on sex charges of two local policeman and one corrections officer.
+The IG’s report also includes, as a case study, of BOP’s lax supervision of the Metropolitan Detention Center in Brooklyn, where it sent women inmates of the Danbury, Connecticut facility which served as the model for the prison depicted in the hit series “Orange Is the New Black.”
+At the New York facility, multiple incidents of sexual abuse of inmates by officials led to convictions on sex charges of two local policemen and one corrections officer.

 The IG report concluded with ten recommendations for improvements in BOP’s management of female inmates.
 A BOP response said the agency agreed with all the suggestions and is working to implement them.